86Box/docs/usage/ideterqua.rst

 Windows 95, 98 and Me
 ---------------------

+The Windows 9x family will only detect and enable both additional channels during installation :ref:`if the BIOS supports them <bios>`.
 Each additional channel can be enabled after installation through the following procedure:

 1. Go to the *Add New Hardware* control panel.
 2. Add a *Standard IDE/ESDI Hard Disk Controller* from the *Hard disk controllers* category.